Switcheo/tradehub-api-js/examplesV2/README.md

 ts-node ./examplesV2/get_account.ts
 ```

-If you would like to connect to specific wallet, create a `.env` file containing that wallet's mnemonics.
+If you would like to connect to a specific wallet, create a `.env` file containing that wallet's mnemonics before running the examples.

 ```
 MNEMONICS=<wallet mnemonics here>